Saradyadav/Ang14-State-Management-CRUD-With-NgRx/README.md

 # Ang14-State-Management-CRUD-With-NgRx
-In this Repository, we are implementing the Angular(14) state management CRUD example with NgRx(14)
+In this Repository, I try to implement the Angular(14) state management CRUD example with NgRx(14)